 Finally, if you know what the value of a property is, and you know the average GRM for properties in the area, you can use the Gross Rent Multiplier formula to calculate the expected rent for the property.
 So, for instance, if a property is valued at $850,000, and the average GRM in the area is 8, you could divide the property value by the average area GRM to determine expected rental income.

 In doing this calculation, we come up with the amount of $106,250.
 If the actual rental income of the property greatly exceeds this, it is likely to be a good investment, while if it is significantly less than this, it is not likely a good investment— or, at the very least, it is less profitable than other similar properties in the area.

-When assessing an property for it's suitability for a multifamily loan, lenders will look at its GRM in comparison to similar local properties in order to determine the chance that a borrower will be able to effectively pay back their loan.
+When assessing a property for it's suitability for an apartment loan, lenders will look at its GRM in comparison to similar local properties in order to determine the chance that a borrower will be able to effectively pay back their loan.

 Gross Rent Multiplier vs. Cap Rate